June 16, 2021

 This recipe uses my vegan parmesan cheese, which only takes 5 minutes to make.
 The flavor of the vegan parmesan really makes this whole recipe, so don't skip it!

 Although these vegan smashed potatoes taste amazing right off the tray, feel free to top them off with vegan sour cream and chopped green onions for even more flavor.
 I personally like Kite Hill sour cream with all my vegan potato recipes.

 This recipe was inspired by the (non-vegan) garlic smashed potatoes recipe by Lauren Miyashiro at Delish.

 Place your potatoes in a medium pot or saucepan and cover them with water.
 Bring the water to a boil and boil until the potatoes are fork-tender.
 This could take anywhere from 15 to 30 minutes, depending on the size of your potatoes.

 Preheat your oven to 425°F (220°C).
 Drain your potatoes in a colander and let them stand until they’re cool enough to handle.

-Spray a baking tray with olive oil (or line with parchment paper, see notes), then place your potatoes on the tray.
+Spray a large baking tray with olive oil (or line with parchment paper, see notes), then place your potatoes on the tray.
 Make sure there is enough space between the potatoes that they won’t touch after they’ve been smashed.
 If you have a small tray, you may need to use two trays.